 The "excess" is the portion of the medical bill that you pay (e.g. if your claim is $5,000 and your excess is $250, you'd pay $250 and the insurer pays the rest).

-It's best to ask the insurer for "prior-approval”, which means that the insurer will pay the health practitioner directly.
+It's best to ask the insurer for "prior-approval" before the treatment or surgery happens, which means that the insurer will pay the health provider directly once it's done.
 This keeps things simple, and means you don't need pay anything more than your excess.

+Usually, health insurers don't cover pre-existing conditions.
 When you apply for your health insurance policy you will be asked to provide information on your medical history.
-The insurer will then make an assessment on whether they are able to cover any existing medical conditions - and if not, the insurer will notify you in writing prior to your policy starting.
+The insurer will then make an assessment on whether they are able to cover any existing medical conditions - and if not, the insurer will notify you in writing before your policy starts.

 It's very important to keep your current plan going until the new one has been set up.
 If you have pre-existing conditions which were covered under your old policy these conditions may not be covered under the new policy.
 So it's vital to keep your current cover going until you're totally happy with what the new insurer will offer.

-With most insurers there is no stand-down, however Southern Cross will not pay a claim for the first 3 months of the policy, and Sovereign and Tower have a stand-down period of 12 months for the extraction of wisdom teeth.
+With most insurers there is no stand-down period, however do check the insurers policy document for more information.
 Some insurers also have a stand-down period on their optional "GP Benefit" and "Dental & Optical" Benefit.